Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Model-Based Simulation

 \section{Model-Based Simulation}

-The model-based simulation allows for a controlled empirical assessment of our proposed methods for point and uncertainty estimates.
+The model-based simulation allows for a controlled empirical assessment of our methods for point and uncertainty estimates.
 Overall, we aim to show, that the proposed methodology from Section \ref{sec:2} and Section \ref{sec:3} performs as well as traditional SAE methods and has advantages in terms of robustness against model-failure.
-In particular, we study the performance of the proposed MERFs under limited data access (\textit{MERFagg}, (\ref{MERFagg})) to the \textit{direct} estimator, the \textit{TNER2} estimator proposed by \citet{Li_etal2019}, the \textit{BHF} estimator \citep{Battese_etal1988} as well as the MERF assuming access to unit-level census data (\textit{MERFind}, (\ref{MERForig})) by \citet{Krennmair_Schmid2021}.
-The \textit{direct} estimator only uses sampled data to estimate the mean, which implies a strong dependence between the area-specific sample size and the quality of estimates.
-The \textit{BHF} model serves as an established baseline model for the estimation of area-level means under limited auxiliary data.
-The \textit{TNER2} aims to provide an alternative to the \textit{BHF}, introducing aspects of transformations under limited data access.
-General differences in the performance of the \textit{direct}, \textit{BHF}, and \textit{TNER2} estimator to the two MERF candidates (\textit{MERFagg}, \textit{MERFind}) indicate advantages of semi-parametric and non-linear modelling in the given data scenarios.
-The additional inclusion of the \textit{MERFind} enables a direct comparison regarding the effect of access to aggregated auxiliary data (\textit{MERFagg}) and existing unit-level auxiliary data (\textit{MERFind}).
+In particular, we study the performance of MERFs under limited auxiliary data access (\textit{MERFagg}, (\ref{MERFagg})) to a synthetic estimator based on a classical RF under limited auxiliary data access without accounting for area-specific random effects (\textit{RFagg}, (\ref{RFagg})) as well as the MERF assuming access to unit-level auxiliary data (\textit{MERFind}, (\ref{MERForig})) by \citet{Krennmair_Schmid2021}.
+The inclusion of \textit{RFagg} allows for a comparison to determine whether incorporating area-specific random effects in MERFs leads to efficiency gains compared to a purely synthetic RF-based estimator.
+Additionally, the inclusion of \textit{MERFind} facilitates a direct comparison of the impact of using aggregated population-level auxiliary data (\textit{MERFagg}) versus unit-level population-level auxiliary data (\textit{MERFind}).
+These estimators are compared to four alternatives that use only aggregated population-level auxiliary data: a) the \textit{BHF} estimator by \cite{Battese_etal1988}, b) the \textit{BHFls} estimator, which incorporates an adaptive log-shift transformation, as proposed by \cite{Wuerz_2022}, c) the \textit{TNER2} estimator introduced by \cite{Li_etal2019}, and d) the area-level \textit{FH} estimator by \cite{Fay_Heriot1979}.
+The \textit{BHF} model serves as a well-established baseline for estimating area-level means under limited population-level auxiliary data.
+The \textit{BHFls} and \textit{TNER2} estimators aim to provide alternatives to the \textit{BHF}, incorporating (adaptive) transformations under limited auxiliary data access.
+Differences in performance between these estimators and the \textit{MERFagg} highlight the potential advantages of semi-parametric and non-linear modelling in the given data scenarios.
+Please note that Table 1 in the online supplementary materials contains a list of abbreviations for reference.

 We consider four scenarios denoted as \textit{Normal}, \textit{Pareto}, \textit{Interaction}, and \textit{Logscale} and repeat each scenario independently $M=500$ times.
 All four scenarios assume a finite population $U$ of size $N=50000$ with $D=50$ disjunct areas $U_1,...,U_D$ of equal size $N_i = 1000$.
 We generate samples under stratified random sampling, utilizing the $50$ small areas as stratas, resulting in a sample size of $n = \sum_{i=1}^{D} n_i = 1229$.
 The area-specific sample sizes range from $5$ to $50$ sampled units with a median of $21$ and a mean of $25$.
 The sample sizes are comparable to area-level sample sizes in the application in Section \ref{sec:5} and can thus be considered to be realistic.